isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * But we want lots of rules, and we want rules that everybody can use.
 * But different people have different needs.
-* But people don't like to read lots of rules.
+* But people don’t like to read lots of rules.
-* But people can't remember many rules.
+* But people can’t remember many rules.

 So, we need subsetting to meet a variety of needs.